weidi/stream2giratksip/README.md

 1. make sure you have docker and docker-compose installed
 2. copy docker-compose.yml locally
 3. edit the environment variables especially the Stream_URL
+4. For Unifi Cameras you need to change the Stream_URL and adapt the protocol and port from e.g. rtsps://192.168.1.1:7441/asdfasdfew22?enableSrtp to rtsp://192.168.1.1:7447/asdfasdfew22?enableSrtp

 ```
 version: '3'